ssharoff/ssharoff.github.io/README.md

     from comparable corpora](publications/2018-lrec-bucc.pdf) In Proc
     LREC, Miyazaki, Japan, May 2018

-See also a [textbook on Comparable Corpora](https://link.springer.com/book/10.1007/978-3-031-31384-4) published in the Synthesis Lecture Series.
-The [introduction to the book](publications/2023-bucc-intro.pdf) is available from this website.
+I have also prepared a [textbook on Comparable Corpora](https://link.springer.com/book/10.1007/978-3-031-31384-4) published in the Synthesis Lecture Series.
+The [introduction to the book](publications/2023-bucc-intro.pdf) is available.